-The Bureau offers visitors practical, thematic and complimentary publications, to make them make the most of their stay and inspire them to explore Paris further.
+The Bureau offers visitors practical, themed and complimentary publications, to help them make the most of their stay and inspire them to explore Paris further.

-The ideal resource for exploring Paris and its region, featuring a detailed map of the capital and its immediate surroundings, a public transport map with the main points of interest, and six pages of practical information.
-The map-guide is available at all the Visitors Bureau’s information points in 10 languages (English, French, German, Italian, Spanish, Portuguese, Russian, Chinese, Japanese and Korean).
+The ideal resource for exploring Paris and its region, featuring a detailed map of the capital and its immediate surroundings, a map of the Paris Region, a public transport map, 3 sections of practical information and 8 sections presenting more than 70 major cultural sites in Paris and its region.

 This pocket guide helps you to explore Paris and its surroundings.
 You plan your stay around not-to-be-missed key sites, near to which are suggested museums, monuments, parks and gardens, and districts … to discover.
 The French capital is carved up into 7 major districts, including addresses in the Hauts-de-Seine, Seine-Saint-Denis and Val-de-Marne, as well of course a chapter on the Île-de-France.
 The guide also includes a themed section packed with ideas and great addresses on the most in-demand topics from visitors: trips & tours, family outings,gastronomy, shopping, and nightlife.
 Not forgetting a practical information section with useful tips for your stay.

-This bilingual booklet lists interpreter-guides, lecturer-guides and companies specializing in cultural or thematic tours of Paris.
-On foot, by boat, by sightseeing coach, by bicycle, by air-balloon ... not forgetting ideas for discovering gastronomy, oenology, shopping, behind-the-scenes, etc.
+This bilingual booklet lists interpreter-guides, lecturer-guides and companies specializing in cultural or themed tours of Paris.
+On foot, by boat, by sightseeing bus, by bicycle, by air-balloon ... not forgetting ideas for discovering gastronomy, oenology, shopping, behind-the-scenes, etc.

 32 pages, French-English